-In connection with the closing, Boston Properties, Inc. and the Company entered into a Registration Rights Agreement (the "Registration Rights Agreement") with the initial purchasers.
-Under the Registration Rights Agreement, Boston Properties, Inc. and the company agreed, for the benefit of the holders of the notes, to file with the Securities and Exchange Commission, or have on file, a shelf registration statement providing for the sale by the holders of the notes and Boston Properties, Inc.'s common stock, if any, issuable upon exchange of the notes (the "Registrable Securities"), within 90 days after the original issuance of the notes and to use reasonable best efforts to cause such shelf registration statement to be declared effective within 210 days after the original issuance of the notes or otherwise make available for use by selling security holders an effective shelf registration statement no later than such date.
-Boston Properties, Inc. and the Company will be required to pay liquidated damages in the form of specified additional interest to the holders of the notes within specified time periods, or if the registration statement ceases to be effective or the use of the prospectus is suspended for specified time periods.
-Neither Boston Properties, Inc. on the Company will be required to pay liquidated damages with respect to any note after it has been exchanged for any of Boston Properties, Inc.'s common stock.
+In connection with the closing, we and our Operating Partnership entered into a Registration Rights Agreement (the "Registration Rights Agreement") with the initial purchasers.
+Under the Registration Rights Agreement, we and our Operating Partnership agreed, for the benefit of the holders of the notes, to file with the Securities and Exchange Commission, or have on file, a shelf registration statement providing for the sale by the holders of the notes and our common stock, if any, issuable upon exchange of the notes (the "Registrable Securities"), within 90 days after the original issuance of the notes and to use reasonable best efforts to cause such shelf registration statement to be declared effective within 210 days after the original issuance of the notes or otherwise make available for use by selling security holders an effective shelf registration statement no later than such date.
+We and the Operating Partnership will be required to pay liquidated damages in the form of specified additional interest to the holders of the notes if they fail to comply with their respective obligations to register the notes and our common stock issuable upon exchange of the notes within specified time periods, or if the registration statement ceases to be effective or the use of the prospectus is suspended for specified time periods.
+Neither Company nor the Operating Partnership will be required to pay liquidated damages with respect to any note after it has been exchanged for any of our common stock.
 On March 13, 2007, we filed with the SEC a registration statement covering the resale of the notes and of shares of common stock issuable upon exchange of the notes.
 The registration statement was declared effective by the SEC on April 20, 2007.